Why choose an MBA Exchange at Schulich?

 Step 6: Pre-Arrival Webinar

-Schulich will provide Pre-Arrival Webinars before the fall and winter terms begin.
+Schulich will provide Pre-Arrival Webinars before the term begins.
 Students will be notified by email of the dates.
 Login information will be sent prior to the sessions.

 Step 7: Arrival and Orientation

 The Orientation Session is a great way for students to meet one another and receive important information to help prepare for their time at Schulich and in Toronto.
-Sessions included: Canadian-isms & Culture, Health Insurance, Finances, your status in Canada as an exchange student, etc. The orientation schedule will be emailed to students.
+Sessions included: Culture and Transition, Health Insurance, Academic Information, your status in Canada as an exchange student, etc. The orientation schedule will be emailed to students.

 Step 8: End of the Term